Inflation Risk Definition

 Important Points to be Note

-- Investors who prefer to avoid this can invest in instruments such as Inflation-Indexed Bonds etc which provided Inflation-adjusted return and the investor can rest assured that returns will always be Inflation adjusted.
-Similarly one can opt for such investments that are having regular cash inflows and can be reinvested at higher rates during inflationary pressure.
+- Investors who prefer to avoid this can invest in instruments such as Inflation-Indexed Bonds, etc., which provided Inflation-adjusted returns, and the investor can rest assured that returns will always be Inflation adjusted.
+Similarly, one can opt for such investments that are having regular cash inflows and can be reinvested at higher rates during inflationary pressure.

-- The compensation that an Investor receives for Inflation Risk is known as Inflation Premium and this Inflation Premium is estimated based on the difference between the yields on Treasury inflation-protected securities (TIPS) and Treasury bonds of the same maturity.
+- The compensation that an Investor receives for Inflation Risk is known as Inflation Premium, and this Inflation Premium is estimated based on the difference between the yields on Treasury inflation-protected securities (TIPS) and the Treasury bonds of the same maturity.

 It is an important consideration that one has to incorporate when making Investing decisions.
 This risk holds more relevance while making long term investing decisions.
-Further, a high inflation risk posses a greater threat to a nation and can lead to economic distress as well.
-It has serious ramification as it results in the reduction of value of savings of people on account of the falling purchasing power of money.
-A country with a high inflation risk also becomes less competitive against its competing nations and as such this risk needs to be well managed and is usually taken care of by the Central Bank of each Country.
+Further, a high inflation risk posses a more significant threat to a nation and can lead to economic distress as well.
+It has serious ramifications as it reduces the value of savings of people on account of the falling purchasing power of money.
+A country with a high inflation risk also becomes less competitive against its competing nations, and as such, this risk needs to be well managed and is usually taken care of by the Central Bank of each Country.

 This has been a guide to what is Inflation Risk and its definition.
 Here we discuss examples of Inflation Risk along with advantages and disadvantages.
 You can learn more about Risk Management from the following articles –